An Intergenerational Center

 - Columbus Metropolitan Housing Authority (CMHA), the owner of the facilities and lease holder for all partners.
 CMHA's mission is to serve the community by helping people access affordable housing; by working with collaborative partners, to develop, renovate and maintain housing, promote neighborhood revitalization; and assist residents in accessing needed social services.
 See www.cmhanet.com

 - PACT (Partners Achieving Community Transformation), the provider of local leadership throughout development of the Center, is a partnership between the City of Columbus, The Ohio State University, the Columbus Metropolitan Housing Authority and Near East Side Stakeholders.
 PACT's vision is to create a healthy, financially and environmentally sustainable community where residents can have access to safe and affordable housing, quality healthcare and education, and employment opportunities on the Near East Side of Columbus.
 See http://eastpact.org/

-The Colleges of Medicine, Social Work and Nursing share a strong philosophical commitment to this vision and are working through due diligence that would result in an agreement to provide administrative oversight and ongoing financial support for staffing and daily operations of intergenerational and interdisciplinary programming at the Center, which includes:
+The Colleges of Medicine, Social Work and Nursing share a strong philosophical commitment to this vision and have entered into a formal agreement to provide administrative oversight and ongoing financial support for staffing and daily operations of intergenerational and interdisciplinary programming at the Center, which includes:

-- On-site OSU teaching, research, and service; with wellness and prevention clinical care offerings.
+- On-site OSU teaching, research, and service; with wellness and prevention offerings.

-Poindexter Community Building, adjacent to University Hospital East
+Former Poindexter Village Community Building, adjacent to University Hospital East

 240 N. Champion Avenue, Columbus, Ohio 43203